E-Dmz/tutos/tuto-connect.md

 > In particular, building a Docker image, downloading or uploading big files and training a neural network can be 10 times faster
 >
 > I'd like to share the few tricks I learnt because it might interest some students in future batches or fellow freelancer alumni

 #### How you can help...
+- ...improving this content by giving your feedback or suggest additions
 - ...sharing this to students if you think it can help
-- ...making comments to improve this content
+- Please tell what instructions are missing, not clear enough and if you try it, what does not work
-- I litterally started from zero knowledge, so i will really appreciate you feedback id i'm missing something or if you know a better way
+- I litterally started from zero knowledge, so i will really appreciate your feedback when i misunderstand something or if you know a better way.
 - I'm missing some steps in SSH server/client setup (and also on *Optional WOL config*).
-If you're doing that setup from scratch, please note all the steps so that we can have the whole story
+If you're doing it from scratch, please note all the steps so that we can have the whole story
-- having this for another system
-- there's potentially further development to be made
+- I don't know how it scales to other OS
-- I give credit to our TA Yassine for helping me a lot on this
+- I give credit to our TA Yassine for showing me the magic of port forwarding
+-
 #### About my setup
 - my desktop (2021) is a Linux Ubuntu with AMD Ryzen 5, 16 Gb RAM, MSI GeForce GTX 1650
 - my laptop (2019) is a Windows Surface Laptop 2 (2019) with Intel Core i5, 8 Gb RAM and 128 Gb ROM